shun4midx/Analysis-II/README.md

 I like to take notes by hand using GoodNotes, because I find it most natural and pretty this way.
 Since it is my own preference, I would not upload a LaTeX file equivalent for my notes, it should be enjoyed as is.

 I will also create LaTeX files (and their PDFs) under the Summaries folder, it is just a compilation of all definitions and theorems over the course of all the notes I upload.
 I do not consider them my notes though, although they technically are my notes too.
 In fact, they are literally just copies of my notes.
-The files `theorems.tex` and `theorems.pdf` contain lemmas, propositions, remarks, and colloraries too, not just theorems.
+The files `theorems.tex` and `theorems.pdf` contain lemmas, propositions, remarks, and corollaries too, not just theorems.